acbsp/bonafide.guru/en/contents.rst

 ============================================================================

 This is the very elevated and mysterious subject.
-Here we shall come to know the innermost about His Divine Grace Srila Prabhupada.
+Here we shall come to know the innermost about |HDGSP|.
 Before starting with this subject we prayed to f Śrīmatī Radharani and Lord Krishna asking for Their Grace and consent to be able to glorify, in the best way, our dear and beloved Gurudeva His Divine Grace Srila Prabhupada, the greatest among the greatest in all material and spiritual worlds.

-There are many books written about His Divine Grace Srila Prabhupada but unfortunately none of them reflect what He really was.
-None of the books revealed the full merit of Srila Prabhupada and whole truth about Him.
+There are many books written about |HDGSP| but unfortunately none of them reflect what He really was.
+None of the books revealed the full merit of |SP| and whole truth about Him.
 Authors of these books, to say the least, understated or hided something and occasionally even invented and told lies.
-In none of the book, the love of the disciple to his spiritual master Srila Prabhupada, is felt.
+In none of the book, the love of the disciple to his spiritual master |SP|, is felt.
 Even with all their academic educations nobody was able to reveal the beauty of His Divine Greatness.

 All these authors did not want and were not able to tell about Srila Prabhupada everything He deserves and what He is worth of.
-Some of them had a great luck to have close relations with Srila Prabhupada - the greatest\ **sadhu** and render Him direct service.
+Some of them had a great luck to have close relations with |SP| - the greatest\ **sadhu** and render Him direct service.
 However due to their conditioned nature they were not able to recognize His Divine nature.
 The reason is that, unfortunately, none of these authors is a completely